 Visit Real Food Living – Cooking With Wheat Flour Substitutes for some useful techniques to help you successfully use these wheat alternatives in your recipes.

-- Amaranth is another non-cereal, gluten-free grain which is ground for baking.
-It is a very rich source of calcium and is also high in magnesium and silica.
-Amaranth has been widely used in Mexico to prevent malnutrition.
+Another non-cereal, gluten-free grain which is ground for baking, amaranth is a very rich source of calcium, magnesium and silica.
+It has been widely used in Mexico to prevent malnutrition.